Kelly Carlin

-Kelly Marie Carlin (born June 15, 1963) is an American radio host, producer, screenwriter and actress.
+Kelly Marie Carlin (born June 15, 1963) is an American radio host, actress, screenwriter, and producer.

-Biography
+Early life

-Carlin was born on June 15, 1963 in Dayton, Ohio, the only child of comedian George Carlin and his first wife, Brenda Hosbrook.
+Kelly Marie Carlin was born at Good Samaritan Hospital in Dayton, Ohio, on June 15, 1963, the only child of comedian George Carlin and his first wife Brenda Hosbrook.

+Career

+Carlin has a BA in communications from University of California, Los Angeles (UCLA).
 She began her career in entertainment as a production assistant and photographer for two of her father's early HBO specials: George Carlin: Again! and Carlin on Campus.
-By 1993, she had left her first husband and graduated from UCLA with a B.A. in Communications Studies.
-Carlin is a Buddhist.
+In 1984, she co-starred in the George Carlin HBO TV show Apt.
+2C of which only the pilot episode was ever made.

 In 1994, Carlin co-wrote the episode "George Pulls the Plug" for the second season of The George Carlin Show with her second husband, Robert McCall.
 She also co-wrote the script for the 1998 film Devil in the Flesh starring Rose McGowan.
-In the late 1990s, she began to stray away from mainstream media and began writing, producing and hosting an early Internet series, as well as performing a one-person show entitled "Driven to Distraction" about her childhood, struggles with drugs and alcohol, poor personal relationships, and her mother's untimely death in May 1997.
+In the late 1990s, she began to stray away from mainstream media and began writing, producing and hosting an early Internet series, as well as performing a one-person show entitled "Driven to Distraction" about her childhood, struggles with drugs and alcohol, poor personal relationships, and her mother's death in May 1997.
 In 2001, she earned a master's degree in Jungian depth psychology and expressed an interest in becoming a therapist, but later returned to stage performing.

-After her father's death in June 2008, Carlin had initially discussed publishing an oral history of her father's life based on stories by friends and family.
+After her father's death in 2008, Carlin had initially discussed publishing an oral history of her father's life based on stories by friends and family.
 By December 2009, however, she had shelved that project and began to focus on her own memoirs.
 She also began interviewing legendary comedians in the "On Comedy" CD series for Marshall Berle's Laugh.com, of which her father was one of the founding partners.